cortesi/ra/docs/chunking.md

 ## Search Result Processing

-After retrieving candidates from the index, ra applies two post-processing phases.
+After retrieving candidates from the index, ra applies elbow cutoff to determine the "relevant" set, then aggregates all relevant candidates hierarchically.

-### Phase 2: Elbow Cutoff
+### Elbow Cutoff

 BM25 scores follow a long-tail distribution.
-Rather than using arbitrary thresholds, ra detects the natural "elbow" where relevant results end.
+Rather than using arbitrary thresholds, ra detects the natural "elbow" where relevance drops significantly.
+This happens **before** aggregation, determining which candidates are worth aggregating.

 **Algorithm:**